 The university requires students seeking a master's degree to finish degree requirements within six years.
 It takes 2-3 years of full-time study to complete the MC program.
 Part-time progress depends on how many courses are taken per semester.
-For our graduates during 2017-2018, the two-year completion rate is approximately 69.6%, typically including summer enrollment.
+For more information regarding our program completion rate, please visit our website for Key Student Outcomes.